-Roxane Jessi is an intrepid world traveler who spent the last few years participating in Burning Man Regional Events around the globe, from Blazing Swan and Burning Japan to Fuego Austral and Midburn — an odyssey chronicled in her soon-to-be-released book, Once Upon a Time in the Dust.
-This is the fourth in Roxane’s Journal series sharing the sights, sounds and connections from Regional Burns that took place around the world in 2022.
+Roxane Jessi is a world traveler who spent the last few years participating in Burning Man Regional Events around the globe — from Blazing Swan and Burning Japan to Fuego Austral and Midburn.
+In 2023 Burning Man Publishing released her new book, Once Upon a Time in the Dust, Burning Man Around the World, which chronicles her adventures.
+This is the first in Roxane’s Journal series sharing sights, sounds and connections from the wildly inventive global Burning Man community.
+Curious to learn more?
+Hear Roxane speak about her adventures on the Burning Man Live podcast.

 Borderland, Sweden’s Regional Event, epitomizes Communal Effort.
 I was fortunate enough to take part in its main gathering this summer in the enchanting Swedish woodland.
 I then returned in December for an unofficial decompression event in Stockholm.
 Both experiences demonstrated the strength of this year-round community.